webhintio/hint/packages/rule-meta-charset-utf-8/README.md

 # Require charset meta tag with the value of `utf-8` (`@sonarwhal/rule-meta-charset-utf-8`)

-`meta-charset-utf-8` warns against not declaring the character encoding as `utf-8` inline.
+`meta-charset-utf-8` checks the page explicitly declares character encoding as `utf-8` inline as a meta tag early in the document.

 ## Why is this important?